 - State-of-the-art life sciences development in Boston’s thriving Seaport District

-- 152 driven piles will stabilize each building’s foundation on the coastal property
+- 152 driven piles stabilize the building’s foundation on the coastal property

 - Collaborative design-assist approach to M/E/P systems, including specialty systems for laboratories

-Development in Boston’s Seaport District is further expanding with the construction of Innovation Square, a 360,000 sq. ft. life-science-focused building complex.
-The two interconnected buildings at Innovation Square will be dedicated to the rapidly growing life sciences industry, and feature a 7,500 sq. ft. fitness center, 7,500 sq. ft. of rentable retail space and a 60,000 sq. ft. below-grade parking garage.
+Commercial development in Boston’s Seaport District is expanding further with the construction of Innovation Square, a 360,000 sq. ft. life-science-focused building complex.
+The two interconnected buildings at Innovation Square will be dedicated to the rapidly growing life sciences industry and feature a 7,500 sq. ft. fitness center, 7,500 sq. ft. of rentable retail space and a 60,000 sq. ft. below-grade parking garage.

-The first of the two phases encompass the construction of a 130,000 sq. ft. steel superstructure comprised of architectural precast concrete and curtain wall.
-One hundred fifty–two 120–ton, 14” driven precast piles will support the foundations on the land-filled Seaport District.
-A design-assist approach was utilized for the M/E/P systems within all of the buildings, and 40% of the HVAC systems were designed to support laboratory spaces.
+The first of the two phases encompasses the construction of a 130,000 sq. ft. steel superstructure comprised of architectural precast concrete and curtain wall.
+One hundred fifty–two 120–ton, 14” precast piles were driven to support the foundations on the land-filled site.
+A design-assist approach was utilized for the M/E/P systems within all of the buildings and 40% of the HVAC systems were designed to support laboratory spaces.
 The project is being built to LEED Silver certification.